ka8725/ka8725.github.com/_posts/2022-10-05-move-files-from-db-to-aws-s3.md

 Finally, all files were copied to S3 and we are ready to clean our DB.
 The whole migration took 5 hours.

+Stopping and running scripts again could cause duplicated files copied to S3.
+So, in the end, a Python script checked if there are no duplicated files.
+The script was stolen somewhere from the Internet and was slightly modified.
+It's not in Ruby because it was faster to get something ready rather than write it from scratch.

 ### Takeaways

 - Storing files within DB is not a bad approach for a start, but be prepared for the future.